jaredtritz/jsonsails-readthedocs/source/concepts/permissions.rst

 When you want to use someone else's resource as part of your module the first step is to request it by simply including it.
-Then one of several things will happen then depending on what the price is set to.
+Then one of several things will happen then depending on what the price.

 price = 0
   Anyone requesting the item will be granted permission for free